 Safety belt comfort is particularly important.
 The more comfortable they’re perceived to be, the more likely vehicle occupants are to wear them.

-Government research shows that more than 2,000 lives could be saved and thousand of injuries could be prevented annually if the nationwide safety belt use rates climbed from 82 to 90 percent.
+Government research shows that more than 2,000 lives could be saved and thousands of injuries could be prevented annually if the nationwide safety belt use rates climbed from 82 to 90 percent.

-In addition to working with consumers when designing and researching several different safety belt systems, Ford’s safety engineers use a computer program that electronically test-fit’s safety belts to virtual mannequins of different body shapes and sizes.
+In addition to working with consumers when designing and researching several different safety belt systems, Ford’s safety engineers use a computer program that electronically tests fits safety belts to virtual mannequins of different body shapes and sizes.

 Mapping how crash forces will spread across a vehicle occupant’s chest is important, Prasad says.
 For instance, robust four-point safety belt designs should help more evenly distribute crash energy, reducing the amount that’s distributed to any single part of the chest.

 This innovation is especially important for the aging population, he said.